kbroman/d3panels/doc/dotchart.md

 [Mike Bostock](http://bost.ocks.org/mike)'s
 [Towards Reuseable Charts](http://bost.ocks.org/mike/chart/).

+The source code is in [`dotchart.coffee`](https://github.com/kbroman/d3panels/blob/master/src/dotchart.coffee).

 For an illustration of its use, see [`test_dotchart.coffee`](https://github.com/kbroman/d3panels/blob/master/test/dotchart/test_dotchart.coffee).

-Add see it in action [here](http://kbroman.org/d3panels/assets/dotchart/test).
+And see it in action [here](http://kbroman.org/d3panels/assets/dotchart/test).

 Here are all of the options: